(This post has been updated for 2021.)

 You have studied the book twice while doing all the exercises given at the end of the chapters.
 You have completed multiple quizzes with a good score.
 You are now more confident about your preparation for the project management certification online.

 The exam day is not too far, so boost your confidence by reviewing tips and tricks of the exam.
-You can find different websites where people have shared their experiences and lessons learned.
-Review them to avoid any unexpected situations in the exam.
+You can find different websites where people have shared their experiences and lessons learned. them to avoid any unexpected situations in the exam.

 4. Take the exam